michael0419/ShortUrlScanner/README.md

 # ShortUrlScanner - Upload
 My final project for Internet and Web Technologies class Fall 2020

-local node.js web server desgined to take in a url to scan and return a bit.ly link to results page of the scan this way it's easier to share scan results and information about a webpage
+A local node.js web server desgined to take in a url to scan and return a bit.ly link to results page of the scan this way it's easier to share scan results and information about a webpage

 Features: